microsoft/live-share/docs/collab-vs.md

 ### Moving to a collaborator's edit location

-Since you may want to quickly jump to where another collaborator is located, if there is only one other person in the session you can hover over a status bar icon to see the name of the person in the session and their locaiton.
-Simply clicking on this same icon to jumps the active editor to their exact location.
+Each collaborator in your the session can be seen in the upper right and you can hover over the avatar to see their full information.
+Further, simply clicking on this same icon to jumps the active editor to their exact location.

 ![Screen shot showing user](media/vs-person.png)